mthomas100/The-Healthy-Fermentary-Deprecated/README.md

 🛑 **Development status:** MVP of Application developed.
 Increasing performance of sometimes jittery animations, refactoring codebase for increased readability and reusaability, and addition of TypeScript are among the highest development priorities going forward.

 ### This Project Features the Following:
-- 🔥A distinct shopping cart experience Mobile and for Desktop, animated with Framer Motion
-- 🔥eCommerce features including CRUD functionality for cart items
-- 🔥Secure payments via Stripe.js
+-A distinct shopping cart experience Mobile and for Desktop, animated with Framer Motion -eCommerce features including CRUD functionality for cart items -Secure payments via Stripe.js
-- 🔥Backend shopping cart validation for fraudulent transaction prevention
-- 🔥Statically Generated Pages for quicker load times
-- 🔥Blurred image thumbnail loading - used for better site experience for users with slow internet connections
+-Backend shopping cart validation for fraudulent transaction prevention -Statically Generated Pages for quicker load times -Blurred image thumbnail loading - used for better site experience for users with slow internet connections

 # Technologies Used